Remcovc/DM1_blood_RNAseq/bash_scripts/readme.md

-This folder contains scripts to perform the raw data analysis that was used for statistical modelling.
+This folder contains scripts to perform the raw data analysis that was used as basis for statistical modelling.

 infer_experiment.sh